zlhshn/movie_app/README.md

 🎬 Tailwind CSS <br>

 ## How to use?
-📽 Users cannot search or access the details of the movies without registering or logging in.
+📽 Users cannot search or access the details of the movies without registering or logging in.<br>
+📽 Registration or Login can be done via email or Google. <br>
+📽 You can go to the detail page by clicking on the movie.
 ## API Reference
 The Movie Database (TMDB()https://www.themoviedb.org/)